joinpursuit/8-0-technical-curriculum/03-react/deployment/lesson-notes/readme.md

 ## Learning objectives

+- Deploy a React application to the web using Netlify.
 - Create `.env` configuration files that can be used within a React application created by the create-react-app program.
-- Deploy a React application to the web using Netlify.
 - Configure environment variables on the Netlify platform.
-- Configure Netlify’s continuous deployment options to regularly deploy whenever a commit is pushed to main.
+- Configure Netlify’s continuous deployment options to deploy whenever a commit is pushed to the `main` branch regularly.

 ## Getting Started

 - In the terminal, make sure you are not already inside a git repository, and then type `npx create-react-app YOUR_APP_NAME` (replace `YOUR_APP_NAME` with the actual name of your app)
 - `cd` into this new application
 - Go to GitHub and create a new public repository.
-- DO NOT (your create-react-app will already have these things)
+- DO NOT select the following options (your create-react-app will already have these things)
-- create a readme
+- Create a readme
-- add a `.gitignore`
+- Add a `.gitignore`
 - choose a license
 - In your `create-react-app`, add the new GitHub remote link.
 - `git add .`